PeaZip

 Comparison with Other CI/CD Tools

 GitHub Actions is not the only CI/CD tool available.
-Other popular tools include:
+Other popular options include Jenkins, Travis CI, and CircleCI.
+Here’s a brief comparison of GitHub Actions with these alternatives:

 GitHub Actions Snapshot and Restore Workflow